Foundations of Contemporary Culture (2022 - 2024)

 CORE-UA 544 Offered every year.
 4 points.

 Focuses on the mid-nineteenth through the late twentieth century and studies fiction, poetry, film (fiction and documentary), painting, poster art, photography, performance, and architecture.
-Students actively engage in an informed analysis of cultural works from Spain in order to better understand and question the relation between cultural forms and issues of national identity, tradition, modernity, and authorship as they relate to the historical moment and location in which they are produced.
+The aim is to better understand and question the relation between cultural forms/production and issues of national identity, tradition, modernity, and authorship as they relate to the historical moment and location in which they are produced.

 Cultures and Contexts: Egypt of the Pharaohs